A Roguelike PvE shooter, focused on replayability and player lead decision making.

 The goal of Dead Corps

 The goal of Dead Corps, a Spawnpoint game, was to provide the visceral experience of eliminating increasingly challenging enemies using diverse methods.
-Honestly, the inherent joy of mowing down hordes of enemies is what drove most decisions we made
+Honestly, the inherent joy of mowing down hordes of enemies is what drove most decisions I made.

 The perk system